-Getting Help in the MultiClamp Commander
+Getting Help in the MultiClamp 700B Commander

-First, ensure that your PC is connected to the Internet and has a correctly configured web browser with JavaScript (Internet Explorer v.
-4 or later, or equivalent).
-Pressing the ? button at the top of the MultiClamp Commander will connect you to the Online Help, which describes many of the functions of the MultiClamp Commander.
+First, ensure that your computer is connected to the Internet and has a correctly configured web browser with JavaScript (such as Internet Explorer v.
+4 or later.).
+Pressing the ? button at the top of the MultiClamp 700B Commander will connect you to the On-line Help, which describes many of the functions of the MultiClamp 700B Commander.

 This manual is designed to be used in conjunction with the On-line Help.
-This manual does not, for example, describe all the buttons and windows in MultiClamp Commander, because this information is better provided in an interactive way using the On-line Help.
-Rather, the purpose of this manual is to provide tutorials and detailed information about the design and operation of the MultiClamp 700A amplifier as a whole.
+This manual does not, for example, describe all the buttons and windows in MultiClamp 700B Commander, because this information is better provided in an interactive way using the On-line Help.
+Rather, the purpose of this manual is to provide tutorials and detailed information about the design and operation of the MultiClamp 700B amplifier as a whole.
 Therefore, the On-line Help and this manual complement each other.
+If you have suggestions for improving this manual or On-line Help, we encourage you to submit them to Axon Technical Support.